NEQSOL HOLDING | Georgian Government seize foreign-owned asset | referred to International Arbitration

-Following the effective expropriation of a legally obtained asset by the Georgian National Communication Commission (GNCC), NEQSOL HOLDING have today announced that their dispute with the Government of Georgia - over the ultimate beneficial ownership of Georgian internet provider Caucasus Online - will be referred to the International Centre for Settlement of Investment Disputes (ICSID).
-The decision comes after the GNCC announced the appointment of a special manager to the board of Caucasus Online, who has been given the authority, amongst other things, to dismiss directors, members of the supervisory board and employees of the company, and suspend or restrict its right to distribute.
-This appointment effectively ...
-Leggi su iltempo

-Ultime Notizie dalla rete : NEQSOL HOLDINGZanicchi: "Fonderò il 'Partito del tortellino'" Yahoo Finanza NEQSOL HOLDING: Georgian Government seize foreign-owned asset, referred to International Arbitration
+Ultime Notizie dalla rete : NEQSOL HOLDINGVela: Donato Marzano nuovo Presidente della Lega Navale Italiana yahoo.com NEQSOL HOLDING: Georgian Government seize foreign-owned asset, referred to International Arbitration

 NEQSOL HOLDINGSegui gli aggiornamenti e vedi gli ultimi video su : NEQSOL HOLDING